 Even if you don’t think that your dog gained a lot of weight, that might not be entirely true.
 Studies show that pet owners are very bad at telling the dog's proper weight.
 An eye test is rarely enough and can’t give you the full picture.

 This is why you must weigh your dog and use the the Body Condition Score (PDF) guide.
 It's the easiest and most accurate way to tell if your pooch is overweight, underweight or is an perfect physical shape.

 The best companion in your fight against the dog’s weight problem is a simple measuring cup.
 It's the equivalent of calorie counting for us, only much easier.
 If you are used to simply filling your dog’s bowl with kibble, or if you try to estimate how much is enough on your own, now is the time to start measuring for accurate portions.

 Evaluate how many calories your dog requires on a daily basis.
+Low fat dog food brands are often best to control calorie intake.
 This determines how much actual dog food he needs, volume-wise.
 Skip free feeding and opt for strictly portion-controlled meals.

 All pet food companies are required to measuring amounts on their label.
 Going off that guidance is a great place to start.
 If your dog is significantly overweight, you can also ask your vet to help you make a 30 day diet plan based on your dog’s current weight and physical condition.

 You don't have to completely eliminate dog treats from your Fido's diet.
 But majority of popular commercial treats are full of filler ingredients and relatively high in calories.
 This makes treats a dangerous adversary in trying to keep your dog’s energy intake down.